 These challenges prevent companies from increasing revenue and savings on expenses.
-Furthermore, there are countless of machines to be accounted for, and the level of only effort increases.
-As a result, the demand for frequent check ups only increases and requires the allocation of more resources.
+Furthermore, there are countless of machines to be accounted for, and the level of effort only increases.
+As a result, the demand for frequent checkups increases and requires the allocation of more resources.

 Many companies aim to improve overall operations and the performances of their vending machines.
 The question is, how?
 Although there are no quick fix solutions that can address inefficiencies, there are two primary factors that vending companies should consider focusing on; connectivity and automation.

 Luckily, companies can leverage IoT (Internet of Things), a wireless device that uses sensors to pick up information and communicate with other devices.
 These devices connect to the internet and transmit a specific set or wide range of data.
 By accessing the vending machine’s hardware, software, user interface, payment system, and more, data can be remotely transmitted so that companies can receive real time data on multiple components that are in direct relation to a particular machine’s operational processes.
 It’s important to note that IoT devices will have to be accommodated by cloud-based services to truly function as intended.